kojonketia/Using-hurdle-models-to-analyze-schistosomiasis-count-data/README.md

 ```

 ### ipynb
+The reqyuired libraries are pandas, numpy, scipy and statmodels

+First, the age, community and person's class in school values were grouped into groups which are the age group (<10, 10-15 and >15), area (rural and urban) and educational level (preschool, primary and junior high) respectively.

+#### Model's AIC values
+In this section the AIC values of all scenarios used under different models were uploaded for visual comparison

+#### Observed and model's expected values
+The folder "model results" contains the each model's expected values.

+These values are then plotted against the observed values in 1) a bars against each other in log aixs and 2) the expected values overlaid on the bars of the observed values

 #### Model's residuals
 The model residual was calculated by deducting the observed values from the expected values.
 However the corresponding plots shows
 ```math